Elite (video game series): Frontier: First Encounters

 The third title Frontier: First Encounters was developed by Frontier and published only for IBM PC in 1995.
 First Encounters was considered flawed in a number of respects with many bugs, due apparently to being published in an incomplete state.
 First Encounters was extensively patched, then reissued and finally withdrawn from sale.
 This was followed by a lawsuit brought by Gametek against David Braben.
 The two games employed a realistic flight model based on Newtonian mechanics rather than the original arcade-style engine.
 While this was more realistic, many players also found it frustratingly difficult, particularly in combat.
 Most space trading games since Elite have stuck to an arcade-style flight model, in which the ships behave as though they are flying in an atmosphere.
 Braben was the project leader and involved in shapes and story.
 Braben also programmed the game with Chris Sawyer and 6 other programmers.

 Elite Dangerous

 Elite Dangerous was conceived in 1998 and provisionally titled Elite 4.
 It was successfully crowdfunded initially through a Kickstarter campaign in late 2012, and released in December 2014.
-ED added multiplayer and extended the use of procedural generation, allowing players to fly to and survey every non-atmospheric planet of a certain size range and temperature range in a galaxy containing billions of stars.
+Elite Dangerous added multiplayer and extended the use of procedural generation, allowing players to fly to and survey every non-atmospheric planet of a certain size range and temperature range in a galaxy containing billions of stars.
 Elite Dangerous also offers both a Newtonian flight model as well as an arcade one, with the player being able to choose between them using 'flight assist.'
-Critics gave ED "generally favorable reviews" (84% positive).
+Critics gave Elite Dangerous "generally favorable reviews" (84% positive).